korlatyanu/adva_rest/README.md

 # adva_rest

-written by Anton Korlatyanu (korlatyanu@yandex.ru, korlatyanu@yandex-team.ru).
+written by Anton Korlatyanu (korlatyanu@yandex-team.ru).
 Not a programmer in anyway (not a true DWDM engineer as well =), so don't judge hard.

 script is usefull for engineers working with Adva FSP3000C products (CloudConnect).